kubernetes/website/content/en/docs/reference/glossary/priority-class.md

 <!--more-->

-A non-namespaced object that allows application owners to set different levels of importance to Pods.
-Pods with higher importance will be prioritized by the scheduler.
+A non-namespaced object that allows application owners to define a mapping from a priority class name to the integer value, creating levels of importance for Pods.
+Pods mapped to Priority Class objects with higher importance values will be prioritized by the scheduler.
 For example, if a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the more important Pod possible.

 To learn more, read [Pod Priority and Preemption](/docs/concepts/scheduling-eviction/pod-priority-preemption/).